slepc4py.SLEPc.EPS#

 Parameters:

-space (Vec | list[Vec]) – The initial space
+space (Vec | list[Vec]) – Set of basis vectors of the initial space.

 Return type: